YerlanTuraly/AAE2004-group-9/README.md

 <p align="right">(<a href="#readme">back to top</a>)</p>

 ## Project Status
 Project is in progress.
-Compulsory coding tasks, ReadMe and ppt are done.
+Compulsory coding tasks, two additional coding tasks, ReadMe, and presentation are done.
 Video is in production.

 <p align="right">(<a href="#readme">back to top</a>)</p>